-- Need-based support up to 50 percent tuition support on need analysis (contact Financial Aid for exact formula) - Merit-based support up to an additional 25 percent tuition support based on academic performance (contact Financial Aid for exact formula)

-NOTE: Residential Alternate Route students who also are enrolled in the M.A.
-Program will receive financial aid in accordance with their Ministerial Formation Program and not according to the categories indicated above.
+- Need-based support up to 50 percent tuition support on need analysis (contact Financial Aid for exact formula) - Merit-based support up to an additional 25 percent tuition support based on academic performance (contact Financial Aid for exact formula) - Residential Alternate Route students who also are enrolled in the M.A.
+Program will receive financial aid in accordance with their Ministerial Formation Program and not according to the categories indicated above. - Students who have completed the SMP program and are now enrolled in the M.A. program will receive 50 percent tuition support.